tomoyanonymous/matsuuratomoyacom-web/content/about/researchstatement2021.en.md

 The following steps are planned for the projects involved in this processor architecture.

-1. specification of the processor and publication of the instruction set
+1. Design specification of the processor and publication of the instruction set
-2. release of source code for implementation in simulator and FPGA using hardware description language
+2. Release source codes for implementation in simulator and FPGA using hardware description language
-3. manual implementation of the components and release of the instruction set
+3. Manual implementation of the components and release of the instruction set
-4. infrastructure for compiling from mimium
+4. Prepare infrastructure for compiling from mimium
-5. create sample works using processor architecture
+5. Create sample works using the processor architecture
 6. Organize workshops for artists.
-7. Conducting interviews with artists and qualitative analysis
+7. Conduct interviews with artists and qualitative analysis
-8. Writing a paper
+8. Write a paper

 ## Conclusion

-This project aims to dismantle the unidirectional nature of music culture (star system, mass consumption culture, privilege of mega-platformers) due to the black box nature inherent in music production and distribution, by re-examining and implementing basic computer technologies such as computer architecture, operating systems, and programming languages from the perspective of their application to music.
-It is an attempt to dismantle the unidirectional nature of music culture (star system, mass consumption culture, privilege of mega-platformers) caused by the black box nature inherent in music production and distribution, and to construct a new field of music information and civil engineering by practically attempting to form a new DIY and DIWO music culture that combines making, listening, and performing.
+This project attempts to dismantle the unidirectional tendency of music culture due to the black-box nature inherent in music production and distribution, such as the star system, mass consumption culture, and the privilege of mega-platformers, and to create a new DIY, DIWO music culture that intertwind making, listening, and performing.
+It is an attempt to build a new field of Civil Engineering for Music Infromatics by re-examining and implementing basic computer technologies such as computer architecture, operating systems, and programming languages from the perspective of their alternative relationships to music.

 Civil Engineering of Music Informatics is not necessarily a discipline only for music.
-As Attali once said, "Music has always contained in its principles the announcements of the coming age" [^attali], considering the principles of future music is also to predict the future society.
-This may be an exaggeration, but Dannenberg's survey of programming languages for computer music, for example, shows that music has a rich, multi-layered temporal structure, while the computational models of general-purpose computers have basically no concept of time, and are built on the paradigm that "the faster the better.
-As I said, considering a language for music may open up a new paradigm for programming [^dannenberg], and it is not too far-fetched to use the experimental field of music to predict the future of computers and computer-mediated culture that does not exist today.
+As Attali once notably said, "In the last twenty years, music has undergone yet another transformation.
+This mutation forecasts a change in social relations" [^attali], considering the principles of future music is also to predict the future society.
+This may be an exaggeration, but Dannenberg's survey of programming languages for computer music, for example, says that music has a rich, multi-layered temporal structure, while the computational models of general-purpose computers have basically no concept of time, and are built on the paradigm that "the faster the better" thus considering a language for music may open up a new paradigm for general-purpose programming [^dannenberg], and it is not too far-fetched to use the experimental field of music to predict the future of computers and computer-mediated culture that does not exist today.

 [^attali]: ジャック・アタリ,金塚貞文訳.
 2012. ノイズ 音楽/貨幣/雑音. みすず書房.
 [^dannenberg]: Dannenberg, R.B.
 2018.
 Languages for Computer Music.
 Frontiers in Digital Humanities.
 5, (Nov.
 2018). https://doi.org/10.3389/fdigh.2018.00026.

+2021-07-13 fixed translation errors.